 So far in my adult life, I’ve never managed to grasp a decade’s main point until long after it was over.
 It turns out that I wasn’t supposed to spend my 20s frantically looking for a husband; I should have been building my career and enjoying my last gasp of freedom.
-I then spent my 30s ruminating on grievances accumulated in my 20s.
-This time around, I’d like to save time by figuring out the decade while I’m still in it.
-The modern 40s are so busy it’s hard to assess them.
-Photo.
 Publications > Generation X Reports.
 The LSAY has released issue three of the second volume on the young adults who have participated in the study since 1987 and who continue to complete an annual survey.

 This report examines lifelong learning of Gen Xers.
 The Generation X Report More than one in every 10 members of Generation X are enrolled in classes to continue their formal education, according to a new University of Michigan study released today.
 In addition, 48 percent of GenXers take continuing education courses, in-service training, and workshops required for professional licenses and certifications.
 ‘I belong to a generation that has fundamentally failed you’ — commencement speaker.
 In my continuing coverage of interesting 2014 commencement speeches, here’s one that Deborah Bial, president and founder of the Posse Foundation, delivered at Mount Holyoke College in South Hadley in which she bashes her own generation, not the usual focus of such events: The Posse Foundation is a non-profit organization that identifies, recruits and trains public high school students with outstanding academic and leadership potential — many of them who have been overlooked in traditional college selection processes — and then arranges for full-tuition scholarships for four years at college.